suzuki-shunsuke/ghatm/README.md

 # ghatm

-Set [timeout-minutes](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idtimeout-minutes) to all GitHub Actions jobs
+Set [timeout-minutes](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idtimeout-minutes) to all GitHub Actions jobs.
+`ghatm` finds GitHub Actions workflows and add `timeout-minutes` to jobs which don't have the setting.

+`ghatm` edits workflow files but keeps YAML comments, indents, empty lines, and so on.

 ## Motivation